Directory of Services (DoS)

 Click on a heading below for more information

-Pharmacy contractors can check or amend the information in their DoS profile through the DoS Profile Updater (see the section below).
+Pharmacy contractors can check or amend the information in their DoS profile through the NHS Profile Manager (a new tool which replaced the Directory of Services (DoS) Profile Updater during June 2022).

 From 9th November 2020, under the NHS Terms of Service, contractors must ensure that the DoS profile for their pharmacy is comprehensive and accurate.
 Additionally contractors must verify and, where necessary, update the information contained within the pharmacy profile at least once each quarter of the financial year.